Banking at Its Best

 to complete their mission.

-We found out later that this wonderful man lent the boys
+We found out later that this wonderful man lent

 his own money.
 (My husband called him the next day asking